-Any SQL Server database has multiple pages to hold and store the allocation structures.
-Out of these pages, there are two crucial pages known as Global Allocation Page (GAP) and Index Allocation MAP Page (IAM).
-The GAP page contains complete information about the allocated extents in the SQL Server database while the IAM page records information about all the extents used by the table or index.
-An IAM page stores a single bit/extent within every GAP page.
-This single bit is used to identify the extent allocated to a definite index.
+Each SQL Server database is comprised of numerous pages designed to house and manage allocation structures.
+Among these pages, the Global Allocation Page (GAP) and Index Allocation MAP Page (IAM) play pivotal roles.
+The GAP page holds comprehensive details about the allocated extents within the SQL Server database, whereas the IAM page keeps a record of all extents utilized by the table or index.
+Specifically, an IAM page dedicates a single bit or extent within each GAP page to identify the allocation of a specific index.

-Sometimes this regular IAM chain or sequence for an index is broken with the introduction of two IAM pages (as mentioned in the error) for a GAP interval.
+The usual IAM chain or sequence for an index is occasionally disrupted when two IAM pages are introduced, as indicated in the error, within a GAP interval.
 So, having multiple IAM pages (more than one) for

 Reasons behind the error